PrasantaBanerjee/API-Development_Express-NodeJS/README.md

 Users can create custom APIs with fake data and test the APIs easily with different HTTP Verbs (GET/POST/PUT/DELETE).
 The data is retrieved from a local static file and new data POSTed to the server is saved in-memory.
+Basic authentication has been used to authenticate the user.

 Setup:
 ========